sphinx-doc/sphinx/doc/tutorial/index.rst

 It is written in reStructuredText, a powerful markup language.

-Modify the file like follows:
+Modify the file as follows.

 .. code-block:: rest